cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 	// SupportedFormats returns a list of formats it can restore from.
 	SupportedFormats() []uint32

-	// SnapshotExtension writes extension payloads into the underlying protobuf stream.
-	SnapshotExtension(height uint64, payloadWriter ExtensionPayloadWriter) error

-	// RestoreExtension restores an extension state snapshot,
-	// the payload reader returns `io.EOF` when reached the extension boundaries.
-	RestoreExtension(height uint64, format uint32, payloadReader ExtensionPayloadReader) error

 }
 ```

 ## Consequences

 As a result of this implementation, we are able to create snapshots of binary chunk stream for the state that we maintain outside of the IAVL Tree, CosmWasm blobs for example.
-And new clients are able to fetch snapshots of state for all modules that have implemented the corresponding interface from peer nodes.
+And new clients are able to fetch sanpshots of state for all modules that have implemented the corresponding interface from peer nodes.

 ### Backwards Compatibility